stanford-cs248/shading/README.md

 * How do you create a rotation matrix that takes tangent space vectors to object space vector?
 [See this slide](http://cs248.stanford.edu/winter19/lecture/transforms/slide_049) for a hint.

 Second, in `shader.frag`, you need to sample the normal map, and then use `tan2World` to compute a world space normal at the current surface sample point.

-However, in the starter code, the normal map is not yet passed into the shader by the application.
+Third, in the starter code, the normal map is not yet passed into the shader by the application.
 There are two steps that you need to perform to do this.
 First, you will need to modify the C++ code (the "caller") to pass a texture object to the fragment shader (the callee).
 Second, you'll need to declare a new uniform input variable in the shader.

-To implement the first step, take a look at the code in `Mesh::internalDraw` in `mesh.cpp`.
+First step, take a look at the code in `Mesh::internalDraw()` in `mesh.cpp`.
 This is the C++ that makes OpenGL commands to draw the mesh.
 Notice all the `shader_->set*` calls at the top of this function.
 These calls pass arguments to the shader.
 (In OpenGL terminology, they are "binding" parameters like uniform variables and textures to the shader program.)

 Take a look at how the C++ starter code binds the diffuse color texture object to the shader.
 (Look for this line):

     if (doTextureMapping_)
         shader_->setTextureSampler("diffuseTextureSampler", diffuseTextureId_);

-You'll need to extend the code to also bind the normal map texture (given by `normalTextureId_`) to the shader.
+Second step, you'll need to extend the code to also bind the normal map texture (given by `normalTextureId_`) to the shader in `shader.frag`.
 Follow the example of `diffuseTextureSampler` to declare a corresponding texture sampler parameter in `shader.frag` and bind the prepared texture to that using the handle `normalTextureId_`.
 After successfully passing the normal map to the fragment shader, you can modify `shader.frag` to sample it and compute the correct normal.

 We recommend that you debug normal mapping on the sphere scene (`media/spheres/spheres.json`).